Search and rescue: Combat search and rescue

 Combat search and rescue (CSAR) is search and rescue operations that are carried out during war that are within or near combat zones.

 Maritime search and rescue

 Maritime search and rescue is carried out at sea to save sailors and passengers in distress, or the survivors of downed aircraft.
-The type of agency which carries out maritime search and rescue varies by country; it may variously be the coast guard, navy or voluntary organizations.
-When a distressed or missing vessel is located, these organizations deploy helicopters, rescue vessels or any other appropriate vessel to return them to land.
+The type of agency which carries out maritime search and rescue varies by country; it may variously be the coast guard, navy or voluntary organisations.
+When a distressed or missing vessel is located, these organisations deploy helicopters, rescue vessels or any other appropriate vessel to return them to land.
 In some cases, the agencies may carry out an air-sea rescue (ASR).
 This refers to the combined use of aircraft (such as flying boats, floatplanes, amphibious helicopters and non-amphibious helicopters equipped with hoists) and surface vessels.
+Another type of Maritime search and rescue is Submarine rescue.
 The International Convention on Maritime Search and Rescue (SAR Convention) is the legal framework that applies to international maritime and air-sea rescue.